Mold: Separating Fact From Fiction

 Myth #3: Mold is easily visible.
 Not always.
 Mold often grows in places that may not be immediately visible to the naked eye.
 A better barometer for the presence of mold is to sniff the air.
 Mold is almost always accompanied by a noxious, musty smell.
 If you experience this anywhere in your home, chances are you have mold.
 Purchase an inexpensive hygrometer and check the levels in your home.
 If the results are anything above 60%, that is a sure sign that mold is present.
 Mold is often an invisible enemy.

 Myth #4: Bleach is an excellent agent for killing mold.
 The fact is that bleach is only effective in smaller areas, and even then only on non porous, non absorbent, and inorganic surfaces.
 Organic and porous surfaces allow mold to grow within the surface, where it is largely impervious to the destructive effects of the bleach.
 Drywall, fabrics, paper, and upholstery that have become moldy should be discarded, as cleaning them will prove almost impossible.

 You have to remember that bleach is a very harsh chemical, and when used in large concentrations, particularly in areas with little ventilation, may cause serious harm.
 If it is mixed accidentally with other household cleaning products such as ammonia based cleaners, the result may be fumes that are nerve damaging at best and lethal at worst.
 According to the US EPA, bleach should never be used in very large mold infestations.
-If the growth is larger than 10 square feet, then it is time to call in professional mold remediation services.
+If the growth is larger than 10 square feet, then it is time to call in professional mold removal and remediation services.